In response to COVID-19, applicants should know that we are waiving application fees.

 We accept applications on a rolling basis.
-Writers who submit general applications by November 16, 2020** may be offered a space in the winter 2021 residency/spring semester and considered for genre-based fellowships or the Francis L. Toner Fellowship for Veterans, or the Kurt Brown Fellowship for Diverse Voices.
+Writers who submit general applications by May 17, 2021** may be offered a space in the summer 2021 residency/fall semester and considered for the Monica Hand Fellowship for Nontraditional Students, the Francis L. Toner Fellowship for Veterans, or the Kurt Brown Fellowship for Diverse Voices.
 (See our financial aid information for more details.)
-Following that date, all acceptances will be for the summer 2021 residency/fall semester.
+Following that date, all acceptances will be for the winter 2022 residency/spring semester.

 The Solstice Low-Residency MFA in Creative Writing Program offers concentrations in fiction, creative nonfiction, poetry, comics & graphic narratives, and writing for children & young adults.
 Its mission is to nurture all the voices of America and beyond; to help students reach their full potential as writers through a demanding curriculum that balances the workshop experience with the study of literary craft, criticism, and theory; and to prepare students for the rigors of being a professional writer after graduation.
 The Solstice Program provides a supportive, welcoming environment in which writers of all backgrounds feel safe and are encouraged to take creative risks.
 Working with some of the best writers in the country, our students emerge with a deep, well-rounded knowledge of their art, a strategy for continuing the development of their creative vision, and a supportive circle of peers and mentors.

 We seek to instill in our students an appreciation for the value of community-building and community service, and the belief that engagement with the literary arts is not only a means to personal fulfillment but also an instrument for social justice and real cultural change.

 We are co-educational, inclusive, and affordable; our diverse and dedicated faculty is committed to helping students of all backgrounds achieve their writing goals.

 luxury fake rolex watches are likely to be fabulous skillset and exquisite combination gourmet skincare.